Xiaomi books 1H sales fall, putting full-year goal in doubt

 But in many emerging markets, Xiaomi has to contend with miscellaneous protectionist measures such as a drive in India to promote local production and high import duties in Brazil, said Canalys' Peng.

-That adds to the threat at home and abroad of competition from more established rivals such as Lenovo Group Ltd and Huawei Technologies Co Ltd, who are showing they can match Xiaomi on features and price, analysts said.
+That adds to the threat at home and abroad of competition from more established rivals such as Lenovo Group Ltd (0992.HK) and Huawei Technologies Co Ltd HWT.UL, who are showing they can match Xiaomi on features and price, analysts said.

 (Additional reporting by Paul Carsten; Editing by Stephen Coates and Christopher Cushing)